Dreamlike Avant Garde installations and interactive performance artat a palace inhabited by seven princesses .. . . including Queen Mary,

 invitation to be seated and make a wish.

-contemporary interpretations scattered about as sculptures and illustrations to
+Since court dress has always been an integral part of palace life, you'll see variouscontemporary interpretations scattered about as sculptures and illustrations to

 document the historical fairytale experience.